 - Sold U.S. Chemical Corp. to S.C.
 Johnson

-Hydrite’s current corporate office in Brookfield, Wisconsin.
+Hydrite’s former corporate office in Brookfield, Wisconsin.

 - Acquired Solvox Mfg Company (Milwaukee, WI)